 The first Catholics in Greenfield celebrated Mass in their homes whenever a priest was available.
 In 1860, a frame structure in the 100 block of west North Street was purchased.
-The church was organized and became known as St Michael Roman Catholic Church.
-The pastor of St John’s Cathedral in Indianapolis exercised control of the parish until 1876.
+The church was organized and became known as St. Michael Roman Catholic Church.
+The pastor of St. John’s Cathedral in Indianapolis exercised control of the parish until 1876.
 The care of the parish was turned over to the Franciscan Fathers of Sacred Heart in Indianapolis until 1934.

-In the early 1897, Father Zacharias appointed a Building Committee and plans were drawn for a new brick church.
-First Mass in the new church was held on February 27, 1898.
+In early 1897, Father Zacharias Ehlen appointed a Building Committee and plans were drawn for a new brick church.
+The first Mass in the new church was held on February 27, 1898.
 A special train brought Catholics from Indianapolis to attend.
 The building still stands today on North Street.
 During this time, Mass was only celebrated twice a month.
 As the roads improved, Mass would be celebrated every Sunday after which a parishioner would then drive the priest to St. Thomas in Fortville for their Mass.

-In 1934 Fr.
+In 1934, Fr.
 John Riedinger (1934-1938) was sent as our first resident pastor.
 The home next to the church was purchased as a rectory.
 Father John also cared for St. Thomas in Fortville.
 Fr.
-Dennis Spalding (1938-1947) was a very outgoing, community minded priest.
+Dennis Spalding (1938-1947) was a very outgoing, community-minded priest.
 He could be found at the golf course or hunting with his dog every chance he could.
 By 1947, the parish had grown to 95 families and welcomed the arrival of Fr.
 Daniel Nolan (1947-1973).
 A reserved, dignified and scholarly man, Fr.
-Daniel would become the longest serving pastor at St Michael.
+Daniel would become the longest-serving pastor at St Michael.

 By 1952, the parish had outgrown the church and plans were drawn up for a new church and school combined.
 After much deliberation, a site consisting of 10.5 acres on the northwest edge of Greenfield was chosen.
 At the time it was just a cornfield with a few homes south of it.
 The new stone building was dedicated in the spring of 1954, and the first Mass was celebrated on Thanksgiving of that year.
-The two story building had three classrooms, Father’s office and restrooms on the top floor and the Chapel and cafeteria in the basement.
+The two-story building had three classrooms.
+Father’s office and restrooms were on the top floor and the Chapel and cafeteria in the basement.
 Enrollment in the school was 107 students.
 Sister Rose Angele Spalding (Fr.
 Dennis Spalding’s Sister) was the Superior and Sister Ann Raymond and Sister Dorothy were the other teachers.
 Two houses across the street were purchased for use as a rectory and convent for the Sisters of Providence, who were to teach in the school.

 In 1961, Fr.
 Daniel celebrated his 25th anniversary in the priesthood.
 The parish celebrated with a Mass (with the ushers wearing tuxedos), a family luncheon and an open-house reception.
 The school children celebrated his jubilee by presenting Father with a set of new vestments.

 By 1965, the parish had grown to 234 families.
-The chapel was crowed at all three Masses and the classrooms were bulging with 189 children.
+The chapel was crowded at all three Masses and the classrooms were bulging with 189 children.
 Fr.
 Daniel and the Finance Committee decided to build a new church which was financed by the regular Sunday collections.
 Ground was broken that spring with the cornerstone laid on November 28, 1965.
 The first Mass was celebrated on June 26, 1966.

 On August 20, 1972, the parish celebrated Fr.
 Daniel’s 25th anniversary as St. Michael’s pastor.
 Fr.
 Daniel would be with St. Michel for one more year.
 In 1973, Fr.
 Joseph J. Riedman became our next pastor.
-He had been resident instructor at Scecina High School in Indianapolis.
+He had been a resident instructor at Scecina High School in Indianapolis.

 Father “JJ”, as he was lovingly called, was little but mighty.
 He endeared himself to all he came in contact with.
 He was a carpenter, electrician, plumber, math tutor, “soothsayer-soul saver”, and friend.
 Father was active in the community.
 He even served as President of the Greenfield Ministerial Association.
 Father initiated the use of Eucharistic Ministers and Gift Bearers as outlined with Vatican II directives.